SomeshSunariwal/Jaeger-Master-Slave/README.md

 **Trace** – The way Jaeger presents execution requests.
 A trace is composed of at least one span.

-## 2. Download Jaeger Docker and Run
+## 2. Download Jaeger Docker image and Run

     docker run -d --name jaeger -p 16686:16686 -p 6831:6831/udp jaegertracing/all-in-one:latest